Van life meals need to be three things. Healthy, cheap, and easy-peasy lemon squeezy!

 Full recipe coming soon!

-This van life recipe is a take on the famous tapas, tortilla española.
+This easy campervan meal is a take on the famous tapas, tortilla española.
 It makes for a yummy breakfast but can easily be enjoyed as a well-rounded meal at any time of day.
 It uses cheap and healthy ingredients that keep well, so you can always have these ingredients for a rainy day.
 Better yet it’s a one-pot wonder that won’t take any time at all to whip up and even less time to clean up afterward.

 It’s a great go-to meal after a busy weekend when you don’t have a lot of energy to cook but you are craving something filling and satisfying.